graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 ```

 The `@provides` directive is an optimization hint specifying child fields that
-can be resolved locally at the given subgraph through a particular query path.
+can be resolved locally at the given source schema through a particular query path.
 This allows for a variation of overlapping field to improve data fetching.

 ### @external